ioBroker/ioBroker.vis/packages/iobroker.vis-2/src/src/Attributes/Widget/SCHEMA.md

   - `custom` - Custom field editor.
 See [below](#custom-field-editor)
   - `text` - Input field with Edit dialog.
     - `noButton` - [optional] if true, no edit button will be shown.
 Default is true.
+    - `clearButton` - [optional] if true, the clear button will be shown.
   - `html` - Input field with Edit dialog and parsing of HTML code
     - `multiline` - show multi-line editor
   - `json` - Input field with Edit dialog and parsing of JSON code